ukgov-equality-hub/smc-son/son/content/intermediate_outcomes/work_in_early_adulthood_(25_to_29_years)/unemployment.md

 # Guidance
-[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the lowest to highest percentage point difference compared to the national average.
+[41 regions in the UK](/social_mobility_by_area#the-41-regions) are ranked from the lowest to highest likelihood of being unemployed compared to the UK average.
 They are then divided into 5 equally-sized groups (‘quintiles’), from 1 (lowest) to 5 (highest).

+For example, the value for Eastern Scotland (1.89) means that 25 to 29 year olds in that area are nearly twice as likely to be unemployed compared with the UK average.
+The value for Devon (0.56) means they are just over half as likely to be unemployed.

 The regional estimates have a large margin of error – do not rank or compare specific regions.

 The lines either side of the dots represent [confidence intervals](/about-our-analysis#confidence-intervals) – the range of values that the 'true' value for each region is highly likely to be within.
 In many cases the confidence intervals overlap.
 This suggests differences between specific regions may not be statistically significant.

 See the [composite indices](/social_mobility_by_area#composite-measures-by-region) for more precise estimates and to understand overall regional patterns.